-Gavi, the Vaccine Alliance, has a long history with Switzerland as our host country since inception in 2000.
-Switzerland has recently deepened this commitment with a direct contribution to Gavi.
-Switzerland became a Gavi donor on 8 December 2016 with the signing of an Agreement for a contribution of 2 million CHF in support to the 2016-2020 strategic period.
+Switzerland became a Gavi donor on December 2016 with the signing of an Agreement for a contribution of CHF 2 million in support to the 2016-2020 strategic period.
 As the host country of Gavi, Switzerland has been a strong supporter of Gavi's mission and vision since 2000.

-Health is a focus area of work across all Swiss Agency for Development and Cooperation (SDC) departments (East, global and regional cooperation and humanitarian aid), and its multilateral partnerships.
+Health is a focus area of work across all Swiss Agency for Development and Cooperation (SDC) departments (east, global and regional cooperation and humanitarian aid), and its multilateral partnerships.
 Gavi’s mission to protect people’s health by increasing equitable use of vaccines in low-income countries is strongly aligned with the SDC’s strategic objective for fair access to resources and services, including health systems for all.

 Proceeds are funds made available to Gavi from donor contributions and commitments, either through cash payments made to Gavi, through frontloading via the capital markets of a future donor commitment to IFFIm, or through AMC funds released to Gavi via the World Bank.
 IFFIm proceeds are allocated over five-year periods coinciding with Gavi’s strategic periods.
 Proceeds for the current and future strategic periods are indicative until the end of each period and could be revised following changes in market conditions (interest rates or foreign exchange rates), the signing of new pledge(s) and/or changes in IFFIm’s disbursement profile.